sertansenturk/makam_recognition_experiments/README.md

 ### Installation

 If you want to install the Python package, it is recommended to install the package and dependencies into a virtualenv.
-In the terminal, do the following:
+In the terminal, do the following (don't forget to change `path_to_env` with the actual path of the virtualenv, you'd like to create):

-    virtualenv env
+    virtualenv path_to_env
-    source env/bin/activate
+    source path_to_env/bin/activate
-    python setup.py install

 The package and some of its dependencies use several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.
+Then you should link the python bindings of Essentia in the virtual environment:

+    ln -s path_to_essentia_bindings path_to_env/lib/python2.7/site-packages

+Don't forget to change the `path_to_essentia_bindings` and `path_to_env` with the actual path of the installed Essentia Python bindings and the path of your virtualenv, respectively.
+Depending on the Essentia version, the default installation path of the Essentia bindings is either `/usr/local/lib/python2.7/dist-packages/essentia` or `/usr/local/lib/python2.7/site-packages/essentia`.

 Now you can install the rest of the dependencies:

+    cd path_to_makam_recognition_experiments
     pip install -r requirements

+Note that you might need to install several additional packages for the dependencies depending on your operating system.

 ### Experimentation Scripts

 We use Jupyter notebooks for the general experimentation and MATLAB for statistical significance tests.
+To open the notebooks, simply run:

+    jupyter notebook

+in your terminal __with the virtualenv activated.__

+Note that the notebooks use parallelization to speed up the run time.
+You have to open a __second terminal with the virtualenv activated__ and run `ipcluster start` in that terminal before running the scripts.

-To reproduce the experiments you can run the scripts in the order given below:
+To reproduce the experiments, run the scripts in the order given below.

 1. [setup_feature_training.ipynb](https://github.com/sertansenturk/makam_recognition_experiments/blob/master/setup_feature_training.ipynb): Create the folds in the stratified 10 fold scheme, extract distribution features, train models.
 2. [testing_evaluation.ipynb](https://github.com/sertansenturk/makam_recognition_experiments/blob/master/testing_evaluation.ipynb): Find optimal minimum peak ratio (Figure 3 in the paper), testing and evaluation.